 South Asian cuisine is rich in its flavours and forms.
 Unfortunately, in the UK, South Asians are six times more likely to develop diabetes.
 This can often be attributed to genetics and other scientific hypotheses such as the thrifty genotype hypothesis.
 But even in such cases, it is important to look after one’s health as best as possible.
 A good place to start is striving to be mindful of how we fuel our bodies.

-So whilst we may all be ditching Britain’s best loved takeaway, it doesn’t mean we have to give up on South Asian food altogether..
+So whilst we may need to ditch Britain’s best loved takeaway, it doesn’t mean we have to give up on South Asian food altogether..

-Below are 5 very healthy South Asian ingredients and dishes that can serve you on your journey to better health this year.
+Below are 5 very healthy South Asian ingredients and dishes that can serve you on your journey to better health.
 What’s more, they’re all super tasty!
 A win-win!

 1. Bajra